-Cat owners know for a fact that bad cat breath can be downright awful.
-It isn’t that much different from bad human breath, as both are caused by bacteria found in the mouth that breaks protein down and releases the sulfur compounds out into the air.
-Sulfur smells really bad on its own, which is why breath containing it smells bad as well.
-The bacterium that causes bad breath with cats is normally associated with a buildup of tartar around the teeth.
-Tartar is yellow in color, known as a coating of bacteria, food, and minerals.
+Cat owners are well aware that bad breath in cats can be quite unpleasant.
+Similar to bad human breath, it is caused by bacteria in the mouth breaking down protein and releasing sulfur compounds into the air.
+These sulfur compounds have a strong, unpleasant odor, which is why bad breath smells bad.
+In cats, the bacteria responsible for bad breath is often associated with a buildup of tartar on the teeth.
+Tartar is a yellow coating composed of bacteria, food particles, and minerals.

-You may be able to clean the tartar off your cat’s teeth at home.
-There are several kinds of toothpaste available for pets, available in several different flavors.
-You’ll need to get a mechanical toothbrush, as the motion is very important for removing tartar buildup.
-Toothpaste that contains enzymes will dissolve tartar, helping to cure bad breath.
-If you start early with brushing your cat’s teeth, you can virtually eliminate any type of tartar buildup that will ultimately lead to bad breath.
+It is possible to clean your cat’s teeth at home to remove tartar buildup.
+There are various types of toothpaste available for pets, which come in different flavors.
+A mechanical toothbrush is required, as the motion is crucial for removing tartar buildup.
+Toothpaste that contains enzymes can dissolve tartar and eliminate bad breath.
+By starting to brush your cat’s teeth early, you can greatly reduce the risk of tartar buildup and bad breath.

 Some bacteria that lead to tartar can be found in your cat’s diet.
 When you feed him, you should always make sure that the food he consumes doesn’t contain a lot of bacteria.
 If you shop healthy and feed him only healthy foods, it can help his bad breath a great deal.
 When you give your pet a treat, make sure that the treatment is designed to help with tartar.
 After your cat has finished eating, you can brush his teeth or rinse his mouth out.
 This way, you’ll get the bacteria out of his mouth before it has time to build up on his teeth.